"Quality is at the heart of what we do"

 4) Lesson format (in-home, online, studio)

-5) Scheduling + makeup policy (small detail, big impact)
+5) Scheduling + makeup policy

 Before you pay, confirm: how far in advance you can reschedule, whether makeup lessons are offered, and how cancellations are handled.
-A clear policy protects both sides and reduces frustration later.

-6) Performance opportunities (confidence builder)
+6) Performance opportunities

-Recitals aren’t just for “advanced” students.
+Recitals aren't just for "advanced" students.
 They build confidence, motivation, and a sense of progress.
-If a program has no performance opportunities at all, students often lose momentum after the first excitement.

 7) Exam pathways (only if you want them)